Australian Dollar Rises Against Some Majors

-If the aussie extends its uptrend, it is likely to find resistance around 1.63 against the euro, 0.65 against the greenback, 0.91 against the loonie and 1.12 against the kiwi.
+If the aussie extends its uptrend, it is likely to find resistance around 1.60 against the euro, 0.92 against the loonie, 0.65 against the greenback and 1.13 against the kiwi.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved